4th Separate Guards Motor Rifle Brigade: War in Donbas

 In January 2016, the Prizrak brigade was incorporated into the 4th Motor Rifle Brigade as the 14th Separate Motor Rifle Battalion.

 Russian invasion of Ukraine

 In January 2023, the brigade joined the Russian Armed Forces as part of the 2nd Army Corps.

-In May 2023, the brigade took part in the battle of Bakhmut, where it replaced the Wagner group in the Klishchiivka sector and suffered heavy casualties, including the brigade's commander Vyacheslav Makarov.
+In May 2023, the brigade took part in the battle of Bakhmut, where it replaced the Wagner group in the Klishchiivka sector and suffered heavy casualties, including the brigade's commander Colonel Vyacheslav Makarov.
 On 10 May 2024, the Institute for the Study of War reported that the brigade is operating near the village of Ivanivske.
 The brigade is currently involved in the battle of Chasiv Yar.

 In late 2024, the Wagner Legion, a unit formed by the former Wagner group commanders, reportedly joined the 4th Brigade as the 1st Motor Rifle Battalion.

+On 15 September 2026, commanding officer Major General Anton Feliksovich Grunis was reported to have died.